 Personal counseling is available for all SMC students to enhance their academic success.
-We offer short-term, goal-focused counseling to currently enrolled students.
+We offer shortterm, goal-focused counseling to currently enrolled students.
 Individual appointments can be made to discuss stress, depression, relationships, and college life adjustments.
 These services are confidential and offered at no cost to students.
 Referrals are made to other professionals in the community if additional medical or psychological help is necessary.
-Counseling appointments may be scheduled by contacting the office at 864-587-4356 or by email (mccarrellr@smcsc.edu).
+Counseling appointments may be scheduled by contacting the office by email (wellnessgroup@smcsc.edu).
 In addition, teletherapy services are available through AcademicLiveCare.